danielgtaylor/jpeg-archive/README.md

 Utilities for archiving photos for saving to long term storage or serving over the web.
 The goals are:

  * Use a common, well supported format (JPEG)
- * Minimize storage space & cost
+ * Minimize storage space and cost
  * Identify duplicates / similar photos

 Approach:

- * Commandline utilities & scripts
+ * Command line utilities and scripts
- * Simple options & useful help
+ * Simple options and useful help
  * Good quality output via sane defaults

 Contributions to this project are very welcome.